How Search Engines Work

-The search engines use pieces of software called spiders or web crawlers or Bots (Googles spider is called the Google bot).
+The search engines use pieces of software called spiders, web crawlers or Bots (Googles software is called the Google bot).

-The spiders check and index every word and image on the 5 billion+ pages they can reach on the world-wide web, this process is called crawling.
+These check and index every word and image on the billions of pages they can reach on the internet, this process is called crawling.

 The spiders also note over 200 key factors about those pages (such as how long the page takes to load, how well the content is written, how many pages link to that page etc..)

-The set of rules which tells the spider what factors to look for is called the search algorithm, these search algorithms are adjusted continually to take account of shifts in the way people search, emergence of new technologies (mobile search, voice search etc... ) and to detect when people use dishonest methods to get higher listings for their web pages (Black Hat SEO).
+The set of rules which tells the spider what factors to look for is called the search algorithm, they are continually adjusted to take account of shifts in the way people search, new technologies (mobile search, voice search etc... ) and to detect the use of dishonest methods to get higher listings for web pages (Black Hat SEO).

 Google tweaks its search algorithm 500-600 times a year.

-The rating each page is given depending on how well it complies with these factors is the page authority.
+The rating each page is given depends on how well it complies with these factors is called the page authority.

 The pages with words matching the search term are listed on the SERPS with the ones which have the highest page authority listed at the top.

 This is true of both Organic and paid for search results.
-If a winning bidders paid for Ad has low page authority a lower priced Ad may appear instead.
+If a paid for Ad has low page authority a lower priced Ad may appear instead.